unionai/unionai-docs/source/core-concepts/index.md

 ## Running tasks and workflows

-### Running a task or workflow in the Union UI
+### Running a task or workflow in the UI

-To run a workflow in the Union UI, click the **Launch Workflow** button in the workflow view.
+To run a workflow in the UI, click the **Launch Workflow** button in the workflow view.

-You can also run individual tasks in the Union UI by clicking the **Launch Task** button in the task view.
+You can also run individual tasks in the UI by clicking the **Launch Task** button in the task view.

 ### Running a task or workflow locally on the command line with `unionai` or `python`